jan-bogaerts/mark/src/generated/mdc_double_compress.md

     - Available models are fetched from gpt-service.
     - Initial value is obtained from gpt-service using getDefaultModel function.
     - When value is changed, it is saved to gpt-service using setDefaultModel function.
-# MarkdownCode > components > body > results view
-- Results-view component is at the bottom of the main body, showing results from registered transformers.
-- Each transformer creates a tab at the top left of the view, displaying a results-view-tab component.
-# MarkdownCode > components > body > results view > results view tab
-The results-view-tab component displays the results of a transformer for a specific text fragment.
-It uses the monaco editor npm package to display the results in various formats.
-The editor fills the available space and is styled based on the theme-service.
-The results-cache is monitored for changes and the text is shown accordingly.
-User changes in the editor are saved and marked as overwritten.
-The monaco editor events are monitored and the selection service is updated accordingly.
-A results-view-context-menu component is placed on top of the editor.
-It monitors the position-tracking service for changes and updates the key and text in the editor.
 # MarkdownCode > services > Theme service
 The theme service globally manages the selected theme font and font-size, saving changes to local storage.
 It retrieves stored values on creation and allows for light or dark theme selection.
 Components use the service to apply the selected theme without needing to subscribe for changes.
 The main window refreshes content when the theme is updated.
 # MarkdownCode > services > Selection service
 The selection service tracks selected text and the active editor.
 It can be monitored for changes.
 Supported actions include cut, copy, paste, delete, clear selection, and select all.
-# MarkdownCode > components > toolbar > home > build section
-- The build-section component has build-service actions.
-- Buttons use icons instead of text.
-- Actions:
-  - "All" button: Renders code for the entire project.
-    - Enabled when any transformer in GPT-service's list has an out-of-date or missing result fragment in the result-cache.
-  - "Code for active topic" button: Renders code files for the active fragment.
-    - Enabled when the selected fragment is out-of-date or missing in any transformer's result-cache in GPT-service's list.
-  - "Active topic in active prompt" button: Renders selected fragment in the selected service.
-    - Enabled when the selected fragment is out-of-date or missing in the related service.
 # MarkdownCode > components > body
 The body component is the main part of the application, containing a horizontal splitter that divides its area.
 On the left side is an outline component, and on the right side is a vertical splitter.
 The vertical splitter has an editor component at the top and a results view component at the bottom.
 The body component has event handlers for the 'onPositionChanged' callback of both splitters, storing the new position values.
 When unloaded, the last splitter positions are stored in local storage.
 When loaded, the last positions are restored from local storage.
 The clientWidth and clientHeight of the component are retrieved.
 If there is no previous value for the vertical splitter or it is larger than the clientWidth, 'clientWidth / 4' is used.
 If there is no previous value for the horizontal splitter or it is larger than the clientHeight, 'clientHeight / 4' is used.
 # MarkdownCode > components > body > results view > results view context menu